 - Or you can go to websites direct.
 Not just websites.
 Premium websites.

-In the interest of full disclosure, SYNC2 Media is the subsidiary of the Colorado Press Association, and part of its mission is to help our members, mostly made up of newspapers, and so it will come as no surprise that looking at newspaper websites — premium websites — is a recommendation.
+In the interest of full disclosure, Colorado Press Network is the subsidiary of the Colorado Press Association, and part of its mission is to help our members, mostly made up of newspapers, and so it will come as no surprise that looking at newspaper websites — premium websites — is a recommendation.

 But think about this: Newspaper media has the highest trust factor of all media in terms of content and substantially on trust for advertising.Colorado newspaper ranked No. 1 in trust for local advertising information, according to a June 2017 Pulse Research study on media consumption.